avahidi/interpol/README.rst

 The folder examples/ contains the following samples:

- - rng - generate pseudorandom between 0000 and 9999
+- **rng** - generate pseudo-random between 0000 and 9999
- - hackernews - download 3 random HN comments from firebase
+- **hackernews** - download 3 random HN comments from firebase
- - password - variation of the example shown above
+- **password** - variation of the example shown above
+- **hodor** - as the name clearly implies this one teaches you to create custom interpolators

 License